bfcxfm/LLM-RAG-Chat/README.md

     - Authenticated admins can upload additional documents through the admin interface.
     - New documents are processed, embedded, and added to the existing knowledge base.

+## Future Features

+1. **Context-Based Chat Groups**:

+   - Users will be able to chat based on different context groups, allowing for more specialized and focused conversations.

+2. **Admin Document Upload for Context Topics**:

+   - Admins will have the ability to upload documents to form different context topics, expanding the range of specialized knowledge areas.

+3. **Browser-Based LLM with Transformer.js**:
+   - Implementation of Transformer.js to run the Language Model directly in the browser without relying on the API, enhancing privacy and reducing latency.

 ## Setup and Installation

 1. Clone the repository: